rx0a/MakeChangeProject/README.md

 The application first prompts for the total cost of items, then prompts for the payment amount.
 The application then calculates the change to be returned from twenty dollar bills to a penny.

 ### Lessons Learned
 This was a fun beginner project and a good learning experience for the fundementals of java.
-A complete understanding of data types and conversions in java seems to be very important for applications that require them.